3A/2A High School Softball: Woodland falls on the road to non-league foe Evergreen

 Evergreen starter Peyton Tubbs pitched six innings and allowed six runs on eight hits, one walk and a hit batter while striking out three.

-Woodland (1-2) opens league play at home against Columbia River on Monday at 4:30 p.m.
+Woodland (1-2) is set to open league play at home against Columbia River on Monday at 4:30 p.m.